ElectronVector/fake_function_framework/README.md

 ## Running the tests

 There are unit and integration tests for the plug-in itself.
 These are run with the default `rake` task.
+The integration test runs the tests for the example project in examples/fff_example.
+This example uses the installed gem version of Ceedling.

 ## More examples

 There is an example project in examples/fff_example.
 It shows how to use the plug-in with some full-size examples.
+Note that this example uses the installed gem version of Ceedling (which must be installed).